- Essential Info

 Related to Chinese New Year, you can find these souvenirs throughout the year.
 Flower and animal art are the most common.

 The fourth-largest country in the world, China shares boundaries with 14 other countries.
 Elevated peaks, highland, and dessert occupy the western part of the country.
-Mount Everest and the Himalayas in the Southwestern part marks the boundaries with countries like Nepal Bhutan and India.
+Mount Everest and the Himalayas in the Southwestern part mark the boundaries with countries like Nepal Bhutan and India.
 In the north, China shares the border with Mongolia.
 River Yangtze flows in the south and the Yellow River flows in the north, these are two of the major rivers in China.

 Chinese food is mainly classified into northern, southern, western, and eastern cooking methods.
 Northern cuisine has lots of salt in it and other ingredients like ginger, garlic, and soya sauce are heavily used.
 Peking duck is a dish made since the age of imperials.
-Dumpling and buns are eaten heavily in northern China and people are more of a red meat eater in comparison to vegetables.
+Dumplings and buns are eaten heavily in northern China and people are more of a red meat eater in comparison to vegetables.
 Veggies are preferred in the form of pickle.
 Cuisine in the Southern part of China is small in portion (bite-sized) people in this part of the country generally like their food steamed with a little bit of seasoning, savoring the flavors of fresh ingredients.
 Western cuisine tends to be hot and spicy.
 Last but not the least, eastern food is mostly about seafood with a sweet flavor and a wide range of vegetables are used.

 Things recommended in China